clembench/clemgame-template/README.md

 It generates `results.html`, `results.csv` and `raw.csv` files inside the `results` directory. `results.html` or `results.csv` compares all models that were run. `raw.csv` is the dump of all averaged scores (episode and turn) that can be used for further analysis.

+**Benchmarking script**: We also provided a script to benchmark any implemented game with multiple models.
+See `run_benchmark.sh` and adjust the script where needed.

 #### More options